 In fact, during December of 2018, mega-star Tom Cruise was filming a pivotal winter action scene for Top Gun: Maverick aka Top Gun 2 in Washoe Meadows State Park.
 This relatively small state park is located in South Lake Tahoe, and happens to be in my (figurative) backyard.

-Top Gun: Maverick was set to premiere in June of 2020.
+Top Gun: Maverick originally would’ve premiered in June of 2020.
 However, the production company pushed the release date back due to the COVID pandemic of 2020.

 This movie is the long-awaited sequel to the original hit action film Top Gun (1986), which essentially rocketed Tom Cruise into stardom.